vacu9708/Algorithm/Related to math/Gaussian elimination/README.md

         if b[last_row] <= infinitesimal and b[last_row] >= -infinitesimal: # If the right side is 0
             print('Infinitely many solutions')
             return
-        else: ## If the right side doesn't approach 0 print('There is no solution')
+        else: # If the right side isn't 0 print('There is no solution')
             return
     elif n_of_columns != n_of_rows: # Else if the simultaneous equation is undetermined
-        print('Infinitely many solutions(Undetermined with the left side that is not 0') return
+        print('Infinitely many solutions(Undetermined with the left side that is not 0)') return
     #-----
     # Back substitution